Fabulang/quiz/en/timely-promotion.md

    * her retirement party
    * her promotion
    * her birthday
+   * the day she takes over the company

 4. Jane decides

    * to live in the moment
    * to find a way to jump back
    * to experience the party again and again
+   * to eat every slice of cake